getyoti/yoti-wordpress/yoti/readme.txt

 Release Date - January 2020

-* Scenario ID can now be set per widget
+* Scenario ID and button text can now be configured per widget

 1.4.2